gmukherjee/gmukherjee.github.io/Research.md

 </p>
 <p>
 &#8226; Mukherjee G. <em> Book review of Robust Methods for Data Reduction by A. Farcomeni and L.
+Greco. </em>
-Greco. </em> Journal of the American Statistical Association, 917, Vol 111, 2016.
+<br/> &#160; Journal of the American Statistical Association, 917, Vol 111, 2016.
 </p>
 <p>
-&#8226; Banerjee T, Liu Q, Mukherjee G and Sun W. <a href='http://ww2.amstat.org/meetings/jsm/2019/onlineprogram/AbstractDetails.cfm?abstractid=305161'><em>A General Framework for Empirical Bayes Estimation in the Discrete Linear Exponential Family. </em></a>
+&#8226; Banerjee T and Mukherjee G. <em> Discussion of CARS: covariate assisted ranking and screening for large-scale two-sample inference by Cai, Sun and Wang.
+<br/> &#160; Journal of the Royal Statistical Society: Series B (Statistical Methodology) 2019.</em>
 </p>